arqex/freezer/README.md

 [![npm version](https://badge.fury.io/js/freezer-js.svg)](http://badge.fury.io/js/freezer-js)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/arqex/freezer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+Are you looking for a immutable.js alternative?
 Freezer is made with React.js in mind and uses real immutable structures, it is the perfect store for your Flux implementation.

 What makes Freezer special is: